georgejkaye/circuit-cj/docs/design/subcircuits.rst

 Subcircuits
 ===========

-A key concept when designing circuits is that of *subcircuits*.
+We can now create components and connect them together.
+However, creating circuits in this way is slow and repetitive, as it is often the case that the same structures will be used over and over again.
-Subcircuits are a collection of gates or even other subcircuits, together with an interface.
+In CircuitCJ, *subcircuits* are a collection of gates or even other subcircuits, together with an interface.
 They abstract away from the implementation of particular components, such as adders, so that one can concentrate on the bigger picture.
-In fact, the composite logic gates in the previous section were defined as subcircuits.

 Making a subcircuit
 -------------------